 If you do use a multi-stall public restroom, Nouri offers the following tips:

-“It’s probably safe if you’re not at home,” said Dr. Leana Wen, an emergency room physician.
+“It’s probably safe if you’re not at home,” emergency physician Dr. Leana Wen said.
 She suggested leaving the windows open to improve ventilation and asking the cleaners to use your own cleaning supplies so they don’t bring items that have been in other people’s houses.

 That’s “not a great idea,” said Dr. Joseph Vinetz, a professor of infectious diseases at Yale School of Medicine.
 “We have no evidence about that.”